rlorigro/multiobjective_optimization/README.md

 For this demonstration, an extension of the clustering problem is presented, where the goal is to select a subset of "representative" datapoints to cover all points in the dataset with minimal distance.

-Recommendations, questions, criticisms, discussion, etc. are welcome, please do not hesitate to open an issue or contact me.
+Recommendations, questions, criticisms, discussion, etc. are welcome, please do not hesitate to open an issue/discussion.

 ## Building